Politics It May Be the Last Time: Lithuanian Art and Culture Resisting a Takeover at the Height of Hybrid Warfare November 10, 2025Edvardas Šumila

 Putting Yourself On the Line: Talking Social Justice With Douglas White and Cidra Sebastien Claire Potter Contributing Editor at Public Seminar, and Emeritus Professor of History at the New School for Social Research

-Translation Can Be a Peculiar Drug Val Vinokur Associate Professor of Literary Studies, Schools of Public Engagement, The New School
+Translation Can Be a Peculiar Drug Val Vinokur Associate Professor of Literary Studies and Program Director of Jewish Culture at The New School

 Translating Isaac Bashevis Singer’s Work David Stromberg Writer, translator, and literary scholar based in Jerusalem